 HR News & Articles

-Requesting flexible working is a statutory right for any employee (not just parents or carers) who has worked for their employer continuously for over 26 weeks.
-The uptake for flexible working requests is on the rise as employers are seeing a noticeable improvement in performance and productivity when staff are given choices about when and for how long they work.
+Employers offering Flexible working practices are seeing a noticeable improvement in performance and productivity when staff are given choices about when and for how long they work.

 What is Flexible Working?

 Flexible working is where an arrangement is made between the employee and employer that provides a degree of flexibility on how long, where, when and at what times an employee will work often to the mutual benefit of the employee and employer.

 Examples of Flexible working practices include: